sinricpro/esp32-business-sdk/README.md

 ##### Notes:
 1. Default NimBLE stack size is not large enough to cater to MBedLTS so the session key generation is running on a separate RTOS task
 2. Due to limitations in iPhone 8 max MTU size is 185.
 ESP32 writes in 180-byte chunks (the rest is for overhead).
 ESP32 writes the size first then followed by data in chunks.
-The app resembles the data
+The app resembles the data.
+3.